Human Kinetics Department

 161

 The human body operates by the intricate coordination of multiple systems.
 Each has a purpose and is regulated at the cellular, tissue, and organ levels.
-The focus of this course is to understand the structure, function, and organization of major bodily systems.
-Individual and combined functions will be outlined for the neuromuscular, cardiovascular, respiratory, urinary, digestive, and reproductive systems.
+The focus of this course is to understand the organization and function of major bodily systems.
+Individual and combined functions will be outlined for the neuromuscular, cardiovascular, respiratory, urinary, digestive, lymphatic, endocrine, and reproductive systems.
 Students will explore these concepts in complementary laboratory activities.
 Credit will be granted for only one of HKIN 161, HKIN 151/152, BIOL 151/152 or 251/252.
 Three credits and lab.

 Applied Human Anatomy